-How to Apply for and Obtain the Initial Teaching License
+How to Apply for and Secure One's First Teacher's License

 All graduates of Mississippi College who plan to teach in Mississippi must file an application for licensure.
 Application forms and instructions are available online at the MDE website (www.mde.k12.ms.us) or from the Teacher Education and Leadership Office in Lowrey 208.